causify-ai/tutorials/docs/all.how_write_tutorials.how_to_guide.md

 - Each Jupyter notebook should
   - be unit tested so that you are guaranteed that it works
-    - It’s super frustrating when a tutorial doesn’t work because the version of the library is not compatible with the code anymore
+    - It's super frustrating when a tutorial doesn't work because the version of the library is not compatible with the code anymore
   - be self-contained and linear: each example is explained thoroughly without having to jump from tutorial to tutorial
     - Each cell and its output is commented and explained
   - run end-to-end after a restart (we can add a unit test for it)